 The server's usage of many system resources can be limited.
 Scaled values are allowed when specifying resource limits.
 For example, 1G can be used instead of 1073741824 to specify a limit of one gigabyte. unlimited requests unlimited use, or the maximum available amount. default uses the limit that was in force when the server was started.
 See the description of size\spec in Section 6.1.

 The following options set operating system resource limits for the name server process.
-Some operating systems don't support some or any of the limits.
-On such systems, a warning will be issued if the unsupported limit is used.
+Some operating systems do not support some or any of the limits; on such systems, a warning is issued if an unsupported limit is used.

 coresize